CS102-Classroom-Notes-and-Assignments/quiz-1-practice/ReadMe.md

  	   - 15 | 7
  	   - 12 >> 2
  	   - 11 ^ 7

-   2. Do the following math with the binary numbers and the decimal numbers:
+   2. Do the following math with the binary numbers and the decimal numbers.
+Show your work.
  	   - 10 + 5
  	   - 10 - 5 (Hint: take the two's complement of 5, and add 10 + (-5) to get the answer)
  	   - 12 + 3
 	   - 12 - 3
 	   - 25 + 1

    3. What is the difference between a prefix and a postfix operator?
 What does the code below print out?
    ```c
    #include <stdio.h>